top of page

 Sylvia Rose

-Under Alaric in 410 CE, the Visigoths invade Italy and sack Rome.
-After uniting the tribes, Gothic King Alaric attacks the nerve center of civilized Imperial Rome.
-Not long before, with the Visigoths relocating in Germania, Alaric made an uncertain peace pact with Rome.
-It fizzled badly.
+Under Alaric in 410 AD, the Visigoths invade Italy and attack Rome, the nerve center of the civilized world.
+Before that, with Visigoths relocating in Germania, Alaric makes an uncertain peace with Rome.
+It goes badly.

 The lack of gratitude upsets him and he departs the Roman army.
 In 395 the emperor dies and the armies dissolve.
 In this year Alaric is mentioned as King of the Visigoths.

-He was born into a time of tumult.
-The Huns advanced and forced his family and tribes across the Danube.
-There waited the Roman Eagle to snatch them into its claws.
+He's born into a time of tumult.
+The Huns advance and force his family and tribes across the Danube.
+There waits the Roman Eagle to snatch them in its claws.

-Alaric grew up in the Balkans, where the Goths settled through an agreement with Roman Emperor Theodosius.
-Growing up near the Roman border, Alaric understood early the wartime situation and became familiar with traditional and Roman methods of life.
-He also witnessed slaves and captives of Rome, from many tribes.
+He becomes familiar with traditional and Roman methods of life.
+He also witnesses slaves and captives of Rome, from many tribes.

-Surrounded by Gothic veterans of the Battle of Adrianople in 378, a decisive victory against the Romans, he heard much about warfare.
-He received training from the Gothic warrior Gainas and later joined the Roman Army.
+Surrounded by Gothic veterans of the Battle of Adrianople in 378, a decisive victory against the Romans, he hears much about warfare.
+He is trained by Gothic warrior Gainas and later joins the Roman Army.

 He and his people occupy Roman roads just outside Rome in the first years of the 5th century, looting with swift guerrilla tactics.
 By now Alaric has acquired great wealth.